dyrkin/aggregation-utils/README.md

 - `min` - the min value of the return results from the specified method of the collection elements(supported datatypes: `Integer`, `Double`, `Float`, `String`) **Not implemented yet**
 - `first` - the first value of the return results from the specified method of the collection elements(supported any datatype) **Not implemented yet**
 - `last` - the last value of the return results from the specified method of the collection elements(supported any datatype) **Not implemented yet**
+- `extract` - colelction of specified field value (supported any datatype)

 There is additional function supported by Aggregation utils and it is `set`.
 There is example of how to use it: